tomjoht/documentation-theme-jekyll/content/jekyll-docs/content_reuse/conditional_logic.md

 {% endcomment %}

 Now you can define the navigation you want for each project without adding a ton of if-else statements in your code.
-On the other hand, if you just have a few slight differences between the outputs, you probably won't want to create completely separate files.
+However, you want to try to separate your content as much as possible from the theme layout so that everything can be controlled through data toggles rather than direct edits to the theme files.